-While, yes, the Sistine Chapel and the art on the ceiling is all Biblical, it’s also breathtaking and famous.
+While, yes, the Sistine Chapel and the art on the ceiling are all Biblical, it’s also breathtaking and famous.

 One of the best places to see in Vatican City has to be this masterpiece by Michelangelo.
 By the way, I once read a biography of Michelangelo and ever since then I have become fascinated by him.
 So, reading a biography might not be a bad way to prepare a bit for your Vatican City trip.

 I also appreciated that it seems to be one of the only places in Rome, I mean Vatican City, where there is no talking and no picture-taking allowed.
 And the guards are serious about enforcing that (though some still managed to snap some pics quickly).

 It’s a good place for some quiet reflection and appreciation of truly fantastic art that must have been a pain in the neck to create.

 It’s true!
 There are two mummies in the Gregorian Egyptian Museum, along with other artifacts reflecting the art and architecture of the Egyptian peoples and other ancient Near East civilizations.

 You’ll find ancient Sumerian Cuneiform tablets that are nearly four thousand years old, the Cylinder of Nebuchadnezzar II (more than 2,500 years old), as well as a hemicycle of granite statues from different ages.

 If you didn’t read up on what to see in Vatican City ahead of time, this exhibit will probably surprise (and delight) you.